 Fine, a large part of me is drawn to the 2010 FIFA World Cup in South Africa for the very reason that it is in South Africa.
 Minor parts of me are drawn to it because teams competing against each other on a country-level brings out something very competitive and patriotic in me.

 Of course the team I support first is the South African Football Team, which are known as Bafana Bafana in the same way the South African Rugby Team is known as the Springboks.
 It’s a term of endearment, which contrary to their Wikipedia page, actually means Boys Boys.
 From my understanding, at least.

 But it seems as if the rumours are true.
-You know, the rumours that said that the only reason South Africa is in the Football World Cup at all is because we’re the host nation.
+You know, the rumours that said that the only reason South Africa is in the Football World Cup at all, is because we’re the host nation.

-Yes, our national soccer team doesn’t have a fully stocked trophy cabinet – the Africa Cup of Nations it the only trophy in the cabinet – but we do have some skills.
+Yes, our national soccer team doesn’t have a fully stocked trophy cabinet – the Africa Cup of Nations is the only trophy in the cabinet – but we do have some skills.
 And one or two players in other country’s club leagues.

 So Bafana Bafana might not be the smart choice to bet on, but they’re my number 1 priority to support.
-Even though thus far they’re not doing that great and might soon be out of the 2010 FIFA Football World Cup.
+Even though, thus far, they’re not doing that great and might soon be out of the 2010 FIFA Football World Cup.
 But until they walk off the field for the very last time, I am a South African Football Supporter through and through.

 In The Meantime…

 While South Africa isn’t playing my allegiance lies with other African teams and Asian teams, and it’s them I root for in games that do not involve South Africans.